nzoschke/gofaas/Readme.md

 What's remarkable is how little work is required to get all this.
 By standing on the shoulders of Go and AWS, all the undifferentiated heavy lifting is done.
 We just have to add our business logic functions.

-We don't need a framework or a Platform-as-a-Service or even any 3rd party Software-as-a-Service to accomplish this.
-We need Go, an AWS account and a config file.
+We don't need a framework, Platform-as-a-Service or even any 3rd party Software-as-a-Service to accomplish this.
+We need Go, an AWS account and a config file [like the one demonstrated here](template.yml).

 ## Quick Start